Babe Ruth: Early life

-Many details of Ruth's childhood are unknown, including the date of his parents' marriage.
+Many details of Ruth's childhood are unknown.
 As a child, Ruth spoke German.
-When Ruth was a toddler, the family moved to 339 South Woodyear Street, not far from the rail yards; by the time he was six years old, his father had a saloon with an upstairs apartment at 426 West Camden Street.
+When Ruth was a toddler, the family moved to 339 South Woodyear Street; by the time he was six years old, his father had a saloon with an upstairs apartment at 426 West Camden Street.
 Details are equally scanty about why Ruth was sent at the age of seven to St. Mary's Industrial School for Boys, a reformatory and orphanage.
-However, according to Julia Ruth Stevens' recount in 1999, because George Sr. was a saloon owner in Baltimore and had given Ruth little supervision growing up, he became a delinquent.
-Ruth was sent to St. Mary's because George Sr. ran out of ideas to discipline and mentor his son.
+However, according to Julia Ruth Stevens' recount in 1999, because George Sr. was a saloon owner and had given Ruth little supervision, he became a delinquent.
+Ruth was sent to St. Mary's because George Sr. ran out of ideas to discipline his son.
 As an adult, Ruth admitted that as a youth he ran the streets, rarely attended school, and drank beer when his father was not looking.
-Some accounts say that following a violent incident at his father's saloon, the city authorities decided that this environment was unsuitable for a small child.
+Some accounts say that following a violent incident at his father's saloon, the city authorities decided that this environment was unsuitable for a child.
 Ruth entered St. Mary's on June 13, 1902.
 He was recorded as "incorrigible" and spent much of the next 12 years there.

 Although St. Mary's boys received an education, students were also expected to learn work skills and help operate the school, particularly once the boys turned 12.
-Ruth became a shirtmaker and was also proficient as a carpenter.
-He would adjust his own shirt collars, rather than having a tailor do so, even during his well-paid baseball career.
-The boys, aged 5 to 21, did most of the work around the facility, from cooking to shoemaking, and renovated St. Mary's in 1912.
+Ruth became a shirtmaker and was also a proficient carpenter.
+He would adjust his own shirt collars, even during his well-paid baseball career.
+The boys, aged 5 to 21, did most of the work around the facility, and renovated St. Mary's in 1912.
 The food was simple, and the Xaverian Brothers who ran the school insisted on strict discipline; corporal punishment was common.
 Ruth's nickname there was "Niggerlips", as he had large facial features and was darker than most boys at the all-white reformatory.